-The Department of Justice aims to identify and evaluate the efficacy of the Youth on Track early intervention scheme.
+The Department of Communities and Justice, Youth Justice NSW aims to identify and evaluate the efficacy of the Youth on Track early intervention scheme.
 The Youth on Track service provider is assessed against a range of performance measures and standards to help inform the analysis of the Youth on Track model.

 This includes analysis of the service and interventions delivered to young people and their families, including the processes and procedures.

-The Department of Justice continues to work carefully with the service provider/s to ensure service delivery compliance.
+The Department of Communities and Justice, Youth Justice NSW continues to work carefully with the service provider/s to ensure service delivery compliance.

 1. Participants reduce their formal and informal contact with police at a higher level than those of a similar group